Talk to others with an Ostomy

 How many cans do you use per month?
 How many does your insurance cover?

-1 can lasts me around 30 bag changes, you only need to spray a small amount at top of wafer and as you pull the adhesive remover runs down loosening the rest of the wafer.
+1 can lasts me around 30 bag changes.
+You only need to spray a small amount at the top of the wafer, and as you pull, the adhesive remover runs down, loosening the rest of the wafer.

-Thru my insurance, I can either get remover wipes or remover spray, not both on 1 order unless I wanna pay the difference.
-So, I get a couple cans of spray thru insurance and then switch to a couple boxes of wipes.
-1 can will last me probably 3 months of changes.
-It doesn’t take much and you gotta let it have time to do the work.
-1 box of 50 wipes lasts me probably 3 months too.
+Through my insurance, I can either get remover wipes or remover spray, not both on one order unless I want to pay the difference.
+So, I get a couple of cans of spray through insurance and then switch to a couple of boxes of wipes.
+One can will last me probably 3 months of changes.
+It doesn't take much and you gotta let it have time to do the work.
+One box of 50 wipes lasts me probably 3 months too.

 I find the wipes to be the cheaper way to go.
 You can easily use more spray than you need, and it seems to get used up pretty fast.